 The Tastiest Way to Prevent Skin Cancer

 Whether you grow your own or pick them up from your local grocery store or farmer’s market, from May until about August or October (depending on your area’s growing season), you can expect super-fresh local tomatoes that are packed with flavor.

 These cancers are closely linked to cumulative sun exposure.
-Using a broad spectrum sunblock that protects against both UVA and UVB rays reduces your risk of keratinocyte carcinomas, but since the U.S. Surgeon General’s Call to Action to prevent skin cancer in 2014, researchers have looking more closely at other ways to reduce risk.
+Using a broad-spectrum sunblock that protects against both UVA and UVB rays reduces your risk of keratinocyte carcinomas, but since the U.S. Surgeon General’s Call to Action to prevent skin cancer in 2014, researchers have looked more closely at other ways to reduce risk.

 One study showed that volunteers who ate tomato paste daily for 12 weeks saw a whopping 33% increase in sun protection.
-(As a bonus, they also found that the study participants had increased levels of procollagen, which is the precursor of collagen, the protein responsible for keeping skin smooth and supple.)
+As a bonus, they also found that the study participants had increased levels of procollagen, which is the precursor of collagen, the protein responsible for keeping skin smooth and supple.

 One of the primary purposes of carotenoids in plant biology is to protect them from the sun, and it seems that we can cash in on that protective effect when we eat plants that contain high levels of carotenoids such as lycopene.

 The catch with the new study showing a link between tomatoes and cancer risk is that it wasn’t a human study.
-It was found that mice who were given tomato in powdered form developed fewer carcinomas than those who weren’t given tomato products.
+It was found that mice who were given tomato in a powdered form developed fewer carcinomas than those who weren’t given tomato products.

 However, we may not see a human study for quite some time.
-It would be complicated and expensive—participants would have to be followed over the course of many years, and study authors would have to factor variables like participants’ genetic predisposition to skin cancers, differing levels of sun exposure, and sunblock use into their study results.)
+It would be complicated and expensive—participants would have to be followed over the course of many years, and study authors would have to factor variables like participants’ genetic predisposition to skin cancers, differing levels of sun exposure, and sunblock use into their study results.

-The results look promising, but don’t trade in your bottle of sunblock for a can of tomato paste just yet.
+The results look promising but don’t trade in your bottle of sunblock for a can of tomato paste just yet.
 You have to consume a pretty significant amount of lycopene to see protective effects, and it doesn’t compare to a heavy-duty sunblock for high-exposure days.